Rahat65/dmoney-api-automation-newman/README.md

 ### In this project I have automated the d-money api using postman and newman.
 Here I have done various versitile tasks that is performed during transaction.

 ## Tools & Technology Used:
--postman
+- postman
--newman
+- newman

 ## Prerequisites
 - nodejs

 ## How to run:
--Clone this project
+- Clone this project
--Give following command:
+- Give following command:
 - ``` npm i ```
 - ``` npm test ```